Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 Wire CDT replaces `eosio.cdt` / `cdt`.
 It is a self-contained toolchain — its own LLVM 18, its own libc and libc++, the WASM contract library, and the CMake package.

+> **Build from source for now.** The only published release, `v1.0.0`, predates #112, #113, #115
+> and #117 — so it has the silent duplicate-`emplace` overwrite, the `_i` ABI id mismatch, the
+> phantom table entries and the old `cdt-abidiff`.
+It also reports the same version string as
+> master, so a version check cannot tell them apart.
+Build at or after `7f756bbf` until a release
+> carrying these lands; everything below applies either way.

 ```bash
 version=1.0.0     # the release you downloaded